 On May 6, Maureen travelled from Bugiri, a district neighbouring Busia in eastern Uganda.
 Her plan was to get back to her husband and family in Gulu in northern Uganda.
 The presidential directives on the ban on public and private cars at the end of March found Maureen stranded in Bugiri.

 When she arrived in Busia, Maureen went to Busia Health Centre IV, to gets travel pass to Gulu.The medical personnel advised her to seek permission from the RDC.

 On May 18, Maureen’s visit to the RDC was futile.
 She was told that she could only travel to Gulu if she had a private vehicle to take her.
 Maureen could not find one.
 She asked where she could stay as she waited to deliver her baby and she was advised to go to the quarantine centre.
 She was then taken to the quarantine centre, crushing her hopes of being reunited with her family.

 Maureen felt hopeless.
 She was told she would have to stay in quarantine for the mandatory 14 days.
 Fortunately, she tested negative for COVID-19 at the centre.

-“When I arrived at the quarantine centre, I was worried because I did not know what I was going to eat and how I would deliver.
+“When I arrived at the quarantine centre, I was worried because I did not know what I was going to eat and how I would deliver my baby.
 Fortunately, the caretakers of this place assured me of my safety,” says Maureen.